 80-100 Word Objectives Overview

 This project focused on supporting The Carter Center in its mission to eradicate Onchocerciasis in the Americas by using Earth observation data and image processing tools to identify remote villages of the Yanomami tribe along the border between Brazil and Venezuela.
-Mapping villages allowed The Carter Center to pinpoint locations for treatment of the disease.
+Mapping villages will allow The Carter Center to pinpoint locations for treatment of the disease.

 Abstract

-Onchocerciasis is a treatable disease caused by a vector-borne parasite (Onchocerca volvulus) transmitted through bites from infected black flies of the genus Simulium.
+Onchocerciasis (Onchocerca volvulus) is a treatable disease caused by a vector-borne parasite transmitted through bites from infected black flies of the genus Simulium.
 Once inside the human host, O. volvulus migrates to the skin, various organs, and eyes, causing debilitating itching and rashes, disfigurement, visual impairment, and complete blindness.
 The border along Brazil and Venezuela is the last remaining area for active transmission of Onchocerciasis in the Americas.
 The indigenous Yanomami tribe occupies this area in secluded rainforest villages and migrates frequently due to shifting cultivation, flooding, and food shortages.
 This project faced a unique set of public health challenges in locating a group of nomadic people whose survival depends on relocating regularly and living in isolation.
 The MSFC project team analyzed NASA’s Landsat 8, Terra, and Suomi NPP data from 2011 to 2015 and mapped suspected locations of Yanomami villages.
 Ultimately, this project assisted The Carter Center River Blindness Elimination Program in targeting its efforts to eliminate river blindness in the Americas by the end of 2015.
 Mapping villages allowed The Carter Center to pinpoint locations for medical treatment distribution.

 Community Concerns

-Onchocerciasis (river blindness disease) is classified as one of 17 debilitating Neglected Tropical Diseases (NTD) that the World Health Organization and The Carter Center are working to eradicate.
+Onchocerciasis (river blindness disease) is classified as one of 17 debilitating Neglected Tropical Diseases (NTD) that the World Health Organization (WHO) and The Carter Center are working to eradicate.

 The WHO estimates more than 1 billion people (1/6th of the world’s population) are currently affected by at least one crippling NTD.